SlapOS/slapos/software/rapid-cdn/README.rst

 The issues during automatic bootstrap are:

- * rouge or hacked SlapOS Master can result with adding rouge frontend nodes to the cluster, which will be trusted, so it will be possible to fetch all certificates and keys from Kedifa or to login to backends
+ * rogue or hacked SlapOS Master can result with adding rogue frontend nodes to the cluster, which will be trusted, so it will be possible to fetch all certificates and keys from Kedifa or to login to backends
- * when new node is added there is short window, when rouge person is able to trick automatic signing, and have it's own node added
+ * when new node is added there is a short window during which rogue person is able to trick automatic signing, and have it's own node added

 In both cases promises will fail on node which is not able to get signed, but in case of Kedifa the damage already happened (certificates and keys are compromised).
 So in case if cluster administrator wants to stay on the safe side, both automatic bootstraps shall be turned off.